 Analyzing SPDR S&P Oil & Gas Explor & Product's Unusual Options Activity

-On Tuesday, shares of SPDR S&P Oil & Gas Explor & Product (NYSE:XOP) saw unusual options activity.
-After the option alert, the stock price moved up to $80.25.
+Shares of SPDR S&P Oil & Gas Explor & Product (NYSE:XOP) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $81.13.

 - Trade Type: CALL